Kylie Jenner’s Neon Bikini Launches Deranged Harry Potter Comparison

 “YOU DO NOT LOOK LIKE THAT,” one fan angrily wrote.

-A less irate comment sent Kylie a compliment, but the suspect tone likewise manifested.
+A less irate comment offered Kylie a compliment, but the tone was suspect.

 “She’s so cute.
 Has she had any surgery or is it natural?”